FabseGP/Fabse-s_Happy_Linux_Install/Artix_install/README.md

 the sizes of these partitions must be set beforehand with cfdisk, where the first partition is the boot-, the second is the swap- and the last is the BTRFS-partition
 - LUKS-encryption and subvolumes for the BTRFS-partition
-- An user with following credentials: "runit" as username and "Alpine12345" as password
+- An user with following credentials: "runit" as username and "Alpine12345" as password; the root user has the password "root1234"
 - "localhost" as hostname, UTC as timezone and "dk" as keyboard layout